inventhouse/allgit/README.md

   - perhaps extended tutorial with more concrete use-cases?
   - nitty-gritty details
     - path normalization (all paths that point to the same file get normalized to the first version)
+    - symlinks are not followed by find, but are by normalizer

 - more testing
   - create test assets